 Winter weather can exacerbate certain ailments common in older adults and creates new hazards.

-Age UK reported that older adults in the British Isles face elevated risks in the winter compared to other European countries.
+Age UK reported that older adults in the British Isles face in the winter compared to other European countries.
 Aging homes with minimal insulation and a lack of awareness may be to blame.
 As such the elderly and their families should be proactive about the health perils that come with winter.

 Snow, ice and rain

 Winter weather comes with its own set of hazards.
 Black ice can be a very serious concern, as slippery ice can lead to falls.
 Shoveling snow can also be dangerous for older adults because it is so physically demanding.
 The colder temperatures also have a negative effect on the body's immune system and other functions.
 This is why winter can be especially threatening.

 The cold compromises the body's ability to stay healthy, and it also forces people to stay indoors together.
 This aids the spread of germs and makes falling ill more likely.
 According to the National Health Service, there are a number of problems that are more frequent in winter.
 This includes influenza, norovirus and the common cold, as well as other issues such as cold sores and dry skin.
 Eating well and finding ways to stay active are important for boosting the immune system, especially for older adults.

 Many people report feeling increased stiffness and joint pain in especially cold weather.
 Scientific evidence has found that changes in pressure and temperature may be to blame.
 This can reduce dexterity and cause greater discomfort.
 Light exercise, anti-inflammatory foods and staying warm are all essential steps to reduce the negative affects of arthritis.